tpiekarski/tpiekarski.github.io/pages/ideas.md

 *Collection of some ideas for posts, projects and a like...*

+- CLI commands statistics and analyzer to optimize alias
 - Dockerizing C++ toolchain / Dockerizing RESTinio (Docker multi-stage builds)
 - Exception-driven development (example project the exception-al calculator)
 - How to write plug-ins for Gerrit (example project re-review marker)